New to this? Start with Authoring proactive triggers for a step-by-step walkthrough of building your first trigger.

 Implement RecentActionsPayloadSource to load ActionsPayload batches from any backing store (database, Redis, etc.).
 Call build_proactive_context_from_payloads(...) with the same keyword arguments you would pass to ProactiveTriggerContext.from_actions_payloads β it is a thin wrapper for a single import site.

-Poll cadence (~10 s proactive monitor default) is separate from the ~120 s action lookback (CONTEXT_STORE_LOOKBACK_SECONDS).
+Poll cadence (~10 s proactive monitor default in the stock connector) is separate from the ~120 s action lookback window used to buildProactiveTriggerContext.

 Built-in trigger IDs